Each bullet links to a ride-guide or one of our amazing partners.

 This is why the UCI chose Halmstad as one of their 7 European destinations and their only Scandinavian destination for the World Gravel Series.

 Halmstad is easily reached from Copenhagen or Gothenburg (Copenhagen being a favourite, as you can hop on the train, with your bike, directly at the airport and arrive in Halmstad in just under two hours).
 Sweden is a great place to visit for English speakers, in fact, there are as many English speakers in Sweden as in Canada!
 And more moose, so, there’s that.

-A perfect place to bring a family for a holiday, Halmstad and the surrounding area, including the day 3 location, Simlångsdalen, are quiet tourist destinations.
+A perfect place to bring a family for a holiday, Halmstad and the surrounding area, including the day 2, the queen stage, UCI and Swedish Championships location, Simlångsdalen, are quiet tourist destinations.
 You’ve got 45 km of sandy beaches, over 100 km of mountain bike trails with rentals and delivery available, a world class wake park, endless kite surfing opportunities, canoeing and kayaking and so much more.
-Best part, the Swedes are finished their summer holidays, so there is a lot more free space I’m the forest.
+Best part, the Swedes are finished their summer holidays, so there is a lot more free space in the forest.

 The race: Who is it for?
 Everyone.
 This is similar to a Grand Fondo event, or the Vätternrundan.
 The UCI says that any bike is legal.
 So if you want to wear a tiger onezie and ride your 50 year old military bike, you can!
 You can ride one day or all three!

 It’s a three day event, with an opening day time trial, the second day is the big qualifying event, and the third day is a fun and fast 80 ride through some of the best wilderness in southern Scandinavia.
 Each day is different, the first day is for the fast time-trialist, the second is a longer stage with some climbing for the roadie, and the last day is a more technical route with some short sharp climbs for the mtb rider or cyclocrossist (cyclocrosser?).